DarioKTS/tellMeY/README.md

 # tellMeY
 **Tiny runtime type assertion utility for _plain JavaScript_.**

-> Think `assert`, but for types — without TypeScript, decorators, or classes.
+> Think `assert`, but for types — without TypeScript, decorators, annotations or classes.

-> “tell me Y” – because we’ve all yelled _“WHY?!”_ at a runtime crash like melodramatic clowns.
+> “tell me Y” – because we all yell _“WHY?!”_ at a runtime crash, like melodramatic clowns.

 ---

 ## 📦 Why Not TypeScript?

-Because this library is **intentionally runtime-only** and **plain JS-oriented**.
+This library is **intentionally runtime-only** and **plain JS-oriented**.
 No build step.
 No annotations.
 No decorators.
-No typesystem magic.
 Just simple, human-friendly _runtime_ sanity checks.

 ---